cckmwong-data/trading_SP500/README.md

 ### Trading Strategy Logic

-Forecasts generate next-day trading signals based on:
+Forecasts generate next-day trading signals based on the following rules:

 - **Buy (Long)** if forecasted return > 0
 - **Sell (Short)** if forecasted return < 0
 - **Hold** if the model fails to converge

 Signals are executed on the next trading day.
-No leverage, transaction costs, or shorting constraints are included in the baseline implementation, to isolate model behavior and risk-adjusted return characteristics.

 ---